joey8angelo/obsidian-targets/README.md

 ## Settings
 You can configure the plugin's settings by opening the settings panel and navigating to the "Targets" tab.

-`Daily Reset Hour`: This setting allows you to specify the hour of the day when daily targets reset.
+`Daily Reset Hour`: The hour of the day when daily targets reset.
 The default is 12AM.

-`Weekly Reset Day`: This setting allows you to specify the day of the week when weekly targets reset.
+`Weekly Reset Day`: The day of the week when weekly targets reset.
 The default is Sunday.

-`Max Idle Time (seconds)`: This setting allows you to specify the maximum amount of time that can pass without editing a file before time tracking is paused.
+`Max Idle Time (seconds)`: The maximum amount of time that can pass without editing a file before time tracking is paused.
 The default is 30 seconds.

-`Include Comments in Word Count`: This setting allows you to specify whether comments should be included in the word count for targets.
+`Include Comments in Word Count`: Whether comments should be included in the word count for targets.
 The default is false.